twhui/LiteFlowNet/README.md

 # Prerequisites
 Installation was tested under Ubuntu 14.04.5 and 16.04.2 with CUDA 8.0 and cuDNN 5.1.

+Edit Makefile.config (and Makefile) if necessary in order to fit your machine's settings.

 For opencv 3+, you may need to change <code>opencv2/gpu/gpu.hpp</code> to <code>opencv2/cudaarithm.hpp</code> in <code>/LiteFlowNet/src/caffe/layersresample_layer.cu</code>.